 Natural Remedies for Baby Congestion (Doctor-Approved)

 • Store in a clean container for up to 24 hours

-• Slightly elevating the head of the mattress (place a towel under the mattress – never under baby directly)
+• Elevating the top of the mattress slightly (you can put a towel underneath the mattress – you should never put anything underneath baby)

-• Using an infant swing for supervised naps during the day
+• Using an infant swing for naps during the day (make sure to supervise naps in this way)

 • Baby-wearing in an upright carrier

-• Patting baby’s back in an upright position
+• Patting baby on their back while in an upright position

-Natural Remedies for Baby Congestion: Food and Nutrition
+Home Remedies for Baby Congestion: Nutrition and Food

-If you’re breastfeeding, your milk provides powerful immune support:
+If you are breastfeeding, your milk offers significant immune support :

-• Can be used as drops in the nose to moisturize nasal passages
+• Use the milk as drops in the nose to moisturize the nasal passages

 • Warm (not hot) clear broths for older babies

-While natural remedies for baby congestion work well for mild cases, know when to call the doctor:
+Homemade remedies for baby congestion work well for mild congestion, but do not hesitate to call the doctor when :

-• Signs of ear infection (tugging at ears, increased irritability)
+• Signs of ear infection (pulling at ears, increased irritability)

 Conclusion

-Navigating through your baby’s congestion doesn’t always require medication.
-These natural remedies for baby congestion can provide gentle, effective relief while supporting your baby’s developing immune system.
-Remember that patience is key—congestion typically resolves within 7-10 days with proper care and attention.
-By implementing these doctor-approved strategies, you can help your baby breathe easier and return to their happy, comfortable self.
+You don’t always need to reach for medication when dealing with your baby’s congestion.
+These natural remedies for baby congestion will provide gentle, effective relief, while being friendly to your baby’s developing immune system.
+Always remember that with congestion, patience is most important; often congestion resolves itself within the week to ten days with proper care and attention.
+You can follow these doctor-approved strategies to assist your baby with uniformity, so they can breathe freely and return to being their happy self.

-If you found these natural baby joy tips helpful, please share them with other parents navigating the challenges of baby congestion.
-Every parent deserves access to safe, effective remedies for their little ones.
+If you’ve enjoyed these natural baby joy tips, please share them with other parents living through the difficulties of baby congestion; all parents deserve access to safe and effective options regarding their little ones.

+Natural Remedies for Baby Congestion (Doctor-Approved)